-Why it's important: Despite multiple platforms entering the market -- Oculus Rift, HTC Vive, Samsung Gear -- the control standard for VR hasn't been established.
-While these hand-tracking features were initially developed as a computer interface, with accuracy like this, Leap Motion also positions Orion to address this aspect of the VR market.
+Why it's important: Despite multiple platforms entering the market -- Oculus Rift, HTC Vive, Samsung Gear -- the control standard for Virtual Reality hasn't been established.
+While these hand-tracking features were initially developed as a computer interface, with accuracy like this, Leap Motion also positions Orion to address this aspect of the Virtual Reality market.

 Spotted by Peter Diamandis

 What it is: The Canadian province of Ontario has announced plans to experiment with a basic income experiment.
 While details are scant, the government says it hopes to test two theories: first, that basic income is a more consistent, predictable source of support than minimum wage and child benefits, and second, that basic income is a more efficient, effective way to give income support while also saving resources in housing and health care support.